 [Heading inserted by No. 20 of 2002 s.
 116.]

 36A.
-Application for award coverage for non-award employees
+Non-award employees, interim award for etc.

 (1) In any proceedings in which the Commission is considering the making of an award (the new award) that extends to employees to whom no award currently extends (the employees), the onus is on any party opposing the making of the new award to show that it would not be in the public interest.